gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/05-modeling-cores.md

 ## The gem5 ISA Parser

-So far we've seen, how an instruction is decoded then executed in gem5.
+So far we've seen how an instruction is decoded then executed in gem5.
 However, we haven't seen how this decoding process is defined and the behavior of the instrucion's execution is defined.
 This is where it gets complicated...